The stars shine so bright

 Few minutes later, we arrived at the hill.
 Safe and wet.

 Marcos friends were very accommodating.
-I was impressed to learn that they were foreign volunteer workers who settled in at Siargao for quite a long time now.
+I was impressed to learn that they were foreign volunteer workers who settled in at Siargao for sometime now.
 I’m yet to find out why a lot of foreigners chose to settle in at this quaint island.

 They have other foreign visitors in town too.
 They offered us drinks and made sure we feel at home.